collections_bookmark Part of Commander Masters

 At a glance

-• 55% of drawn copies were cast before the game ended
+• 55% of drawn copies reached the stack before game end

 First-cast turn